bachmeil/online-writing/_posts/2022-02-02-infrastructure-coast.md

+---
+layout: post
-# Interesting Paper, Feb 2 Edition
+title: Interesting Paper, Feb 2 Edition
+---

 Today's paper: [In Harm’s Way?
 Infrastructure Investments and the Persistence of Coastal Cities](https://economics.mit.edu/files/22033) by Clare Balboni.
 This is not at all my research area, but I found the idea really interesting.